wind-language/wind/.github/README.md

 ## Troubleshooting

-> [!WARNING]
-> `ld: cannot find raw_std/wind_lib.o: No such file or directory`
+> [!WARNING] > `ld: cannot find wind_runtime.o: No such file or directory`

 ---

 <details>
 <summary> Why is this happening? </summary>

-[❗] The link command when compiling into executable is linking emitted object with the standard library object file.
-If the standard library object file is not found, the error will be thrown.
+[❗] Wind has a runtime utility that is required to jump to main function and run stack checks.
+Just compile it before linking executables.

 </details>